6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: Multi-Frequency Channel Measurements and Models

 The performance of the data and model dual-driven THz channel modeling method is demonstrated through a comparison between simulations and channel measurements.
-Fig. \ref{THz_RT_1} shows the measurement power angle profile in which the five dominant paths are marked by numbers.
-Furthermore, the delay of the five dominant paths is plotted to perform a comparison.
-Fig. \ref{THz_RT_2} shows the results of RT simulations for the five dominant paths.
-By comparing Fig. \ref{THz_RT_1} with Fig. \ref{THz_RT_2}, it can be seen that MPCs have good agreement in both the spatial and delay domains between the measurement and RT results.
+Fig.~\ref{THz_RT_1} shows the measurement power angle profile in which the five dominant paths are marked by numbers.
+Furthermore, the delays of the five dominant paths are plotted for comparison.
+Fig.~\ref{THz_RT_2} shows the results of RT simulations for the five dominant paths.
+By comparing Fig.~\ref{THz_RT_1} with Fig.~\ref{THz_RT_2}, it can be seen that the MPCs have good agreement in both the spatial and delay domains between the measurement and RT results.
 For example, the differences between the measurements and RT simulations for the delay of the five paths are within $\pm$2 ns.
 The maximum differences in the angle of arrival, angle of departure, delay, and power gain of the dominant paths are $-1.8^{\circ}$, $-1.5^{\circ}$, 0.7 ns and -0.7 dB, respectively.
-Therefore, the data and model dual-driven channel modeling method can describe well the propagation characteristics, i.e., the delay and spatial dispersion, with reduced simulation complexity in the THz bands \cite{MIMO1-1-0}.
+Therefore, the data and model dual-driven channel modeling method can effectively describe the propagation characteristics, i.e., the delay and spatial dispersion, with reduced simulation complexity in the THz bands \cite{MIMO1-1-0}.

 THz hybrid channel models combine deterministic and stochastic channel modeling approaches, providing a balance between accuracy and efficiency, such as in map-based channel models \cite{THz_hybrid_map} and hybrid ray and graph models \cite{THz_hybrid_graph}.
-For example, due to the sparsity of the THz channel, the main propagation paths of the THz channel (e.g., LOS path and primary reflection path) are generated by the deterministic model, while the other multipaths are generated by the stochastic model, which ensures the accuracy of the main propagation paths and quickly obtains the remaining multipath information \cite{THz_hybrid}.
-Therefore, the hybrid channel model is a compromised approach for THz channel modeling.
+For example, due to the sparsity of the THz channel, the main propagation paths of the THz channel (e.g., the LOS path and primary reflection path) are generated by the deterministic model, whereas the other multipaths are generated by the stochastic model, which ensures the accuracy of the main propagation paths and quickly obtains the remaining multipath information \cite{THz_hybrid}.
+Therefore, the hybrid channel model is a compromise approach for THz channel modeling.